 - 380+ employees during peak winter season

-- A diverse fleet of approximately 112 revenue buses, including clean diesel, compressed natural gas (CNG) and near-zero emission battery electric buses (BEB).
+- A diverse fleet of approximately 100 revenue buses, including clean diesel, compressed natural gas (CNG) and near-zero emission battery electric buses (BEB).
 RFTA also maintains a 20% fleet spare ratio, as recommended by Federal Transit Administration

 - 70-mile service region: Aspen to Glenwood Springs (40 miles) and Glenwood Springs to Rifle (30 miles)